 This photo shows the most mysterious of the three Con Air Providers, carrying the fake reg N709RR.
 Which airframe is this?
 Photo taken at Wendover, UT on 16 May 2005 by Jeff Miller.
 Click on the photo for a larger image.

 A second stand-in was used for the filming of ground taxiing scenes at the former air force base at Wendover, Utah.
-It was equipped with a diesel engine in the nose and an old bus transmission, which enabled it to move without its own engines.
+It was equipped with a diesel engine in the nose and an old bus transmission, which enabled it to move without the use of its own radial engines.
 This stand-in proved to be the biggest mystery.
-It is still parked at Wendover today, and although the cockpit has been completely ripped apart, it is still basically complete on the outside, with only the rudder and the props missing.
+It is still parked at Wendover today (2005), and although the cockpit has been completely ripped apart, it is still basically complete on the outside, with only the rudder and the props missing.
 Of course it too carries the now well-known United States Marshal colours, as well as the registration N709RR.

 This has led to much confusion, and many assumed this aircraft is the real N709RR.
 But the real one no longer carries the United States Marshal colours, and now has a "Large Marge" nose art.
 It was seen several times between 1997 and 2004 at various locations, in airworthy condition including props and rudder.
 So the aircraft at Wendover is obviously a different machine, but which one?
 This remained a mystery for many years.